WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-01-15-Executing-non-happy-path-tests-on-a-no-code-automation-service.markdown

 at the end.
 My bug reporting style is normally very "1-2-3... expected... actual", but this time I found myself writing more of a story.
-That might be the effect of having to remember the problem an hour or two after the fact, maybe it was the loose, story-ish format that Word put me in.
+That might be the effect of having to remember the problem an hour or two after the fact, maybe it was the loose, story-ish mood that Word put me in.

 Testing Coverage and Method